LakeinLove/Mage-The-Awakening/Mage Society/Orders/Silver Ladder.md

 ##### Cabal Negotiator

 “We’re agreed,” their leader says, a member of the Ladder himself.
-It’s been a hard month of negotiation; one cabal’s ley line configuration is another’s Resonance nightmare, and this [[Consilium]] has seen enough bloodshed.\
+It’s been a hard month of negotiation; one cabal’s [[Ley Lines and Nodes|ley line]] configuration is another’s Resonance nightmare, and this [[Consilium]] has seen enough bloodshed.\
 I wear the title of solitary as a badge of honour.
 Because I’m beholden to none but myself, I can represent the interests of all within the [[Consilium]].
 More than that, I can represent the interests of the [[Awakened]].
 This particular Resonance will shepherd the [[Sleepers]] towards introspection, and hopefully, enlightenment.
 It’s been a good month.

 ##### Self-Help Guru